7 Best Gym Shoes in 2024

 How we test training shoes

 Identifying the gym shoes that truly deliver genuine value requires a serious data-driven selection process.
 That means spending hours of wear testing the shoes for specific workout routines.
-We also check and analyse the materials or technologies used in the shoes.
+We also check and analyse the shoe materials and technologies in our lab.

 To ensure the 100% objectivity of our assessment, we perform the following:

-- Buy the shoes using our own money for wear tests.
+- Buy the shoes using our own money.

 - Make an in-depth review of the shoes that we’ve tested ourselves.
-We wear the shoes going to the gym and executing actual workouts such as lifting weights, skipping rope, squatting, or running on the treadmill.
+We wear the shoes in the gym, and we lift weights, jump rope, squat, and run on the treadmill.
 Okay, you get the idea: we base all our reviews on the performance tests that include CrossFit workout sessions.

-- Finally, we subject the shoes to various lab tests for us to bring you the shoes' features and functions that are concluded from the lab results.
+- Finally, we subject the shoes to various lab tests to bring you quantitative and qualitative descriptions of shoes and their features.

-In the end, after writing the qualitative descriptions of each shoe, we feature our favourite picks in various categories.
+In the end, we feature our favourite picks in various categories.

 Best gym shoes overall